jmmorgan/trumpbot2016/README.md

 # Next up TODOs

 - Now that a quick and dirty PoC is done take a step back and think about design.
-  - Store conversation in persisted Chat object
   - Get basic requests/responses working through Chat (write at least one test for each TemplateContentNode class).
+- Switch from SQLite to PostgreSQL